ADN Application Dates

 Spring Semester:

-Applications to the Associate Degree Nursing program are accepted the first business day of May through the last business day of September for the class beginning in the spring semester.
-Watch website for possible extensions.
+Application packets to the Associate Degree Nursing program are accepted the first business day of May through the last business day of September.
+Contact the ADN Department for possible extentions.

 Fall Semester:

-Applications to the Associate Degree Nursing program are accepted the first business day of December through the last business day of March for the class beginning in the fall semester.
-Watch website for possible extensions.
+Application packets to the Associate Degree Nursing program are accepted the first business day of December through the last business day of March.
+Contact the ADN Department for possible extentions.

 ADN Evening/Weekend Program